Make the most of the resources we have for you.

 - Get into the habit of watching DVDs and live satellite TV: check the broadcasters' webpages for the schedules for the stations we feed to the TVs in Samuel Alexander Building or deliver via the University network;

-- Join the ULC's Face-to-Face scheme to practise speaking in your target language (ask at ULC Library reception);
+- Join the Face-to-Face scheme to practise speaking in your target language (for details contact firstname.lastname@example.org);

 - Plan your visits to the ULC, write them into your weekly timetable, keep a record of your visits and what you have achieved in them.